Requirements for a Bachelor's Degree

 First-Year Students:

-All KSAS students who enter Hopkins must take a First-Year Seminar (FYS) in the fall of their first year.
-Each FYS is unique and based on the interest of the faculty teaching the course, but all share common goals.
+To welcome students into the intellectual life of the university, all KSAS students who enter Hopkins must take a First-Year Seminar (FYS) in the fall of their first year.
+FYS offerings in KSAS range across the social sciences, natural sciences, and humanities.
+Each FYS is unique and based on the interest of the faculty teaching the course, but all share common goals to: (1) Cultivate intellectual curiosity and community, (2) Establish foundational critical thinking skills and habits of mind, (3) Foster academic belonging while encouraging meaningful civil discourse across disciplinary interests, and (4) Promote faculty-student interaction and mentorship.

 The second foundation requirement, also required in a student's first year, is the completion of AS.004.101 Reintroduction to Writing .
 This course must be taken for a letter grade and passed with a C- or higher.
-This course does not fulfill the Writing and Communication requirement.
+This course does not fulfill the Writing and Communication requirement but may fulfill other Foundational Abilities.

 Transfer Students: